robotology/how-to-document-modules/README.md

 ### How to write the documentation

-The usage of two differen kinds of files is is strongly suggested for code documentation:

-- **idl.thrift** file if your module includes a thrift service;
+You are invited to provide your module documentation through an _xml file_:

-- **module-name.xml** for the general description of your module.
+- **module-name.xml** for the general description.

+If your module includes also _thirft services_, then you have to document them whithin another file:

+- **idl.thrift** , in which you can list and document all the available services;

 At the following links, you can find some guidelines on how to write the documentation for
 [thrift service](http://www.yarp.it/thrift_tutorial_simple.html) and [general description of your module](http://www.yarp.it/yarpmanager.html#module).